 Unusual Options Activity Insight: NetEase

-NetEase (NASDAQ:NTES) shares experienced unusual options activity on Monday.
-The stock price moved down to $92.72 following the option alert.
+NetEase (NASDAQ:NTES) shares experienced unusual options activity on Thursday.
+The stock price moved up to $101.09 following the option alert.

 - Sentiment: BULLISH